tpayne/agentic-ai-adk/samples/GCP/FinanceADK/README.md

 ## Financial Analytical Methods for Stock Analysis

-The financial analytical methods used in your prompts fall into two main categories: **Technical Indicators** (used for market timing and trend analysis) and **Risk & Return Models** (used for valuation and risk assessment).
+The financial analytical methods used fall into two main categories:
+**Technical Indicators** (used for market timing and trend analysis) and **Risk & Return Models** (used for valuation and risk assessment).

 | Method | Category | Description | How to Use (Enrichment) |
 | :--- | :--- | :--- | :--- |